 The ICT Skills Development Programme was launched in October 2012 to address the mismatch of ICT Skills and to cater for the increasing demand of manpower in the ICT/BPO industry.
 It is estimated that the ICT Sector would require an additional workforce of 15,000 persons in the next few years.

 The ICT Skills Development Programme comprises two incentive schemes for ICT/BPO companies.
-The Training and Work Placement Scheme encourages ICT-BPO companies to train unemployed youths having an SC, HSC, Diploma and/or Degree on an industry led Mauritius Qualification Authority (MQA) approved course and to offer them a placement alongside.
-The scheme entitles ICT/BPO companies to claim the refund of up to 50% of the stipend and 50% of the training cost, where applicable.
+The Training and Work Placement Scheme encourages ICT-BPO companies to train unemployed youths having an SC, HSC, Diploma and/or Degree on an industry led Mauritius Qualification Authority (MQA) approved course and to offer them a placement.
+The scheme entitles ICT/BPO companies to claim the refund of up to 50% of stipend and 50% of training costs, where applicable.

 The second scheme, the Work-Based Learning for University Students scheme, allows Employers to identify talents before graduation among Tertiary Level Students through a 'Work Based Learning' concept.
 ICT/BPO companies are encouraged to recruit trainees from the ISD Programme database and offer them a work-based training/placement.
 Trainees should undergo the training/ placement for at least 2 times for a period of 6 weeks each during a year of study.
 Participants receive an all-inclusive stipend during the placement.
 The scheme refunds 50% of the stipend paid to the ICT/BPO Company.

-As at January 2014, c.
-140 companies and 3,000 job-seekers have registered with the ISDP and around 600 participants have secured training and work placement.
+To date, c.
+158 companies and 4,000 job-seekers have registered with the ISDP, out of which around 883 participants have secured training and work placement.